DIY Pancake Mix Recipe for Camping (Vegan option)

 When we pitched our tent in the only dry-ish spot of this boggy glen with our girls, it was getting dark, chilly and drizzly.
 All good.
 Spring Scottish weather–check.
 The next morning after a night of battering rain and howling wind (Scottish weather, check again), our family was seriously looking forward to a hot nutritious breakfast.
 We had pumped water from the river the night before and set to preparing the pancake batter while water was boiling for tea.

-How We Created the Pancake Mix Recipe
+How I Created the Pancake Mix Recipe

 All Amazon links in this post are affiliate links.
 I get commissions for purchases made through links in this post and that helps me bring you fun ideas.
 See my disclosure policy for more info.